Projects

 </AccordionGroup>

-After you open a project from the workspace **Projects** list, you land on that
+After you open a project from the workspace **Projects** list, you land on **Home**

-<Frame caption="Project masthead, summary cards, and model activity timeline">
+<Frame caption="Project masthead, summary cards, model activity, and models list">

 <img src="https://mintcdn.com/speckle/BAsuLHTcWOJxLjPG/images/workspaces/project-home-top.png?fit=max&auto=format&n=BAsuLHTcWOJxLjPG&q=85&s=84d649884d4e10607e91cd8ef37bcec5" alt="Project home (top): project name, workspace badge, Invite and New model, description and labels, Models Versions Issues summary cards, model activity timeline by model" width="1024" height="682" data-path="images/workspaces/project-home-top.png" />